alexandertrefz/essence/packages/client/README.md

 ## Choices

-A Case crosses as `{ $case: "Choice#Case", ...payload }`, and the Module hands back a way to spell one: every exported Choice is a value as well as a Type, holding one constructor per Case.
+A Case crosses as `{ $case: "Choice#Case", ...payload }`, unless its Choice carries no payloads at all — which is
+[a spelling of its own](#choices-with-no-payloads).
+Either way the Module hands back a way to write one: every exported Choice is a value as well as a Type, holding one constructor per Case.

 ```js